 Seventh measure consisting of a scheme in the form of direct grants up to a maximum of EUR 800,000 to non-profit organisations of all sizes and their related entities, with the aim of providing the liquidity support necessary to preserve their activities.
 The total estimated budget is EUR 665 million (6 August).
 The scheme has been amended to extend its period of application to 30 June 2021 (18 December).
+The scheme has further been amended to extend its period of application to 31 December 2021 and to increase the maximum amount of aid per beneficiary to EUR 1.8 million (24 February 2021).

-An eight measure consisting of aid in the form of direct grants, guarantees on new loans, and subordinated debt open to all companies (except financial institutions, and companies active in agriculture, aguaculture and fishery sectors) active in Lower Austria.
+An eight measure consisting of aid in the form of direct grants, guarantees on new loans, and subordinated debt open to all companies (except financial institutions, and companies active in agriculture, aquaculture and fishery sectors) active in Lower Austria.
 The total estimated budget is EUR 120 million, split as EUR 20 million for grants, EUR 40 million for guarantees and EUR 60 million for subordinated debt (10 September).
 The duration of the scheme has been extended till 30 June 2021 (30 November).